Hasan-Baig/SYSC3303_Group_Project/readme.txt

   - Hasan Baig
   - Rutvik Shah

-Project Iteration 2 - State Machines
+Project Iteration 3 - Multiple Cars and System Distribution.

 - Purpose

-The purpose of this iteration is to add the state machines for the scheduler and elevator subsystems assuming that there is only one elevator.
-The elevator subsystem is used to notify the scheduler that an elevator has reached a floor, so that once an elevator has been told to move, the elevator subsystem also has to be informed so that it can send out messages back to the scheduler to denote the arrival by an elevator.
+The purpose of this iteration is to split the system up into three separate programs that can run on three separate computers and communicate with each other using UDP.
+The Scheduler is now be used to coordinate the movement of cars such that each car carries roughly the same number of passengers as all of the others and so that the waiting time for passengers at floors is minimized.
+The state machines for each car executes independently of each other, but they share their position with the scheduler.
+The scheduler will choose which elevator is used to service a given request.

 - Breakdown of Responsibilities

   ALL
+    ->
+  Abeer
   -> Class Diagram
-    -> Sequence Diagram
-    -> ElevatorSystem.java (main program)
-  Abeer + Emma
+  Emma
-    -> Scheduler and related classes
-    -> SchedulerStateMachine and SchedulerStateMachineTest Alden + Hasan + Rutvik
+    -> Creating UDP communication between subsystems
+    -> Implemented the algorithm in the scheduler to determine which elevator will serivce which request -> Implemented the setup coordination between the ElevatorSubsystem, FloorSubsystem and Scheduler -> Modified SchedulerStateMachineTest JUnit test to send mock data over UDP to scheduler -> Creat ElevatorSubsystem to control multiple elevators -> Creat FloorSubsystem to control multiple floors and send request to scheduler with required delay Alden + Hasan + Rutvik
     -> elevatorSubsystem and related classes
     -> Information.java